alimurtazafarooqui/alifarooqui.github.io/_posts/2020-01-16-whyuseawaf.md

 <img src="/assets/whyuseawaf3.png" alt="whyuseawaf3" width="200"/>

-As you can see, a standard WAF is almost useless against these better equipped that have been designed to counter a lot of the out-of-the-box solutions available on the market.
+As you can see, a standard WAF is almost useless against these better equipped bots that have been designed to counter a lot of the out-of-the-box solutions available on the market.

 ## So what should you do?